MicrosoftDocs/dynamics-365-intelligent-order-management/topics/create-new-provider.md

     :::image type="content" source="media/definitionID.png" alt-text="Screenshot of how to find the provider definition ID.":::

-1. Make a note of the option set value for the type of Power Automate that you are saving.
+1. Make a note of the option set value for the type of Power Automate that you're saving.

     1. **Child flow**: 192350002